 Learning is active, engaging and collaborative.
-Learning is not passive, stagnant or lonely.
+Learning is not passive, stagnant or solitary.

-- Presenters at local, state, national and international conferences; and
+- Presenters at local, state, national and international conferences

 Our graduates have become leaders in their schools and school districts.
-They have made a difference in the lives of children, and they have received recognitions as outstanding educators.
-They have gone on to be principals, curriculum specialists, school counselors, diagnosticians, superintendents, and university professors.
-You should be one of these outstanding graduates.
+They have made a difference in the lives of children, and they have received recognition as outstanding educators.
+They have gone on to be principals, curriculum specialists, school counselors, diagnosticians, superintendents and university professors.

-Read more about our active student organizations for you as an education student to be a part of when you come to HBU.
+Read more about the active student organizations you may be part of when you come to HBU.